melizalab/django-bird-colony/README.md

 There is a growing collection of views that can be used to browse the database and perform common updates (like adding clutches).
 There is also a JSON API that supports a variety of search queries.

-bird-colony is licensed for you to use under the BSD License.
+You'll need to have a basic understanding of how to use [Django](https://www.djangoproject.com/). `bird-colony` is licensed for you to use under the BSD License.
 See COPYING for details

 ### Quick start

-You'll need to have a basic understanding of how to use [Django](https://www.djangoproject.com/).
-Requires Python 3.8+ and Django 4.0+.
+1. Requires Python 3.10+.
+Runs on Django 4.2 LTS and 5.1.

 1. Install the package using pip: `pip install django-bird-colony`.